padrinobook/padrinobook/chapters/login_and_registration.md

 describe "confirmation code" do let(:user_confirmation) { build(:user) }

-  it 'should not be blank' do
-    user_confirmation.confirmation_code = ""
-    user_confirmation.valid?.should be false
-  end

-  it 'should authenticate user with correct confirmation code' do
+  it 'should authenticate user with correct confirmation code and should be confirmed' do
     user_confirmation.save
     confirmation_of_saved_user = User.find_by_id(user_confirmation.id)
     user_confirmation.confirmation_code =
       confirmation_of_saved_user.confirmation_code
-    user_confirmation.authenticate(user_confirmation.confirmation_code).
-      should be_true
+    expect(user_confirmation.authenticate(user_confirmation.confirmation_code)).to be_truthy
+    expect(user_confirmation.confirmation).to be_truthy
   end

-  it 'confirmation should be set true after a user is authenticated' do
-    user_confirmation.save
-    confirmation_of_saved_user = User.find_by_id(user_confirmation.id)
-    user_confirmation.confirmation_code =
-      confirmation_of_saved_user.confirmation_code
-    user_confirmation.authenticate(user_confirmation.confirmation_code).
-      should be_true
-    user_confirmation.confirmation.should be_true
+  it 'should not authenticate user with incorrect confirmation code' do
+    expect(user_confirmation.authenticate("wrong")).to be_falsey
   end

   it 'should not authenticate user with incorrect confirmation code' do